 Yelm Community Schools places a high priority on school attendance.
 Studies prove that daily attendance has a direct impact on student achievement.
 Our goal is to have every student arrive on time and attend a full day of school.

-School hours are 7:25am-1:50pm.
+SCHOOL HOURS AND SUPERVISION: School hours are 7:25am-1:50pm.
 The safety of students is of utmost importance to us.
-We have no regular after school supervision available.
-Individual after school activities will be communicated by supervising district personnel.
+We have no regular after-school supervision available.
+Individual after-school activities will be communicated by supervising district personnel.

 - Send an email to firstname.lastname@example.org and provide a reason.

 If your student has not arrived at school or the school hasn’t been notified of the absence by 8:30am, an automated phone call, email and/or text will be sent to the parent/guardian.